Research interests in 20th- and 21st-century music, especially Stravinsky and Birtwistle; spectral music; modernism

 He speaks frequently at international events, most recently in Austria, Belgium, China, France, Germany, the Netherlands, Serbia, South Africa, Switzerland and the USA.
-Aside from his academic work, he is committed to giving talks on a broad range of musical topics that engage with the interests of the wider public, including recently at English National Opera, Glyndebourne Opera, BBC Proms, Singapore International Festival of Arts, Aldeburgh Festival, Bath Bach and Mozart Festivals, South Bank Centre, Barbican Centre, Wigmore Hall, New Music Scotland, Gresham College London, and for the Scottish Chamber Orchestra, BBC Symphony and BBC Scottish Orchestras.
+Aside from his academic work, he is committed to giving talks on a broad range of musical topics that engage with the interests of the wider public, including recently at English National Opera, the Royal Opera House, Glyndebourne Opera, BBC Proms, Singapore International Festival of Arts, Aldeburgh Festival, Festival Messiaen au Pays de la Meije, South Bank Centre, Barbican Centre, Wigmore Hall, New Music Scotland, Gresham College London, and for the Orchestre national de l’Île-de-France, and the Scottish Chamber, BBC Symphony, BBC Scottish and London Symphony Orchestras.
 He was Series Consultant to the Philharmonia Orchestra’s 2016 Stravinsky: Myths and Rituals series (which won the Sky Arts Award for classical music in 2017), and is a frequent presenter and curator of programmes for the London Sinfonietta.
-In 2021 he produced a series of podcasts with Stravinsky’s publisher Boosey & Hawkes Music Publishers to mark the 50th anniversary of the composer’s death.
+In 2021 he produced a series of podcasts with Stravinsky’s publisher Boosey & Hawkes to mark the 50th anniversary of the composer’s death.
 He also appears regularly on BBC Radio 3 and writes for Opera magazine.

 He offers undergraduate lecture courses in Expressionism, music in Vienna 1900–1935, music after 1945, musical experimentalism, Stravinsky, and musical analysis.
 He also teaches a seminar in theory and analysis as part of the MSt programme.
 Tutorial teaching includes topics in music history (18th to 21st centuries), analysis, and musical thought and scholarship.
 In 2018 he established and co-convenes the Oxford Seminar in Music Theory & Analysis.